What is a polygraph test?

 Perspiration is documented via electrodes attached to the fingertips.

 While the polygraph measures reactions, the examiner will ask a series of questions.
-Sometimes, the same question will be asked multiple times in the search for consistent significant reaction or lack thereof.
+Sometimes, the same question will be asked multiple times in the search for a consistent significant reaction or lack thereof.
 The questions include control questions that set a base for relevant questions, which are directly related to the reasons for taking the polygraph.
 In theory, a truthful person will react more significantly to the control questions than the relevant questions.

 Note: A polygraph measures what a person believes to be the truth, not necessarily what actually happened.